Canik

-Canik is one of the main municipalities in Samsun, Turkey, located at the east of the city center.
-The municipality had 89,753 inhabitants as of the 2009 census.
+Canik is a municipality and district of Samsun Province, Turkey.
+Its area is 264 km2, and its population is 100,641 (2022).
+It is located to the east of the city center of Samsun.

 Canik means land of Tzan/Can Laz people and became one of the four town municipalities under the patronage of Samsun Metropolitan Municipality in 1994.
 The region was largely settled by middle and lower working-class people in those days, but recent years made a big impact in the local economy.
-In 2009, Canik's status changed with other Metropolitan areas Ilkadim, Atakum and Tekkekoy, and it was turned into a borough instead of a small town.
+In 2008 the district Canik was created from part of the former central district of Samsun, along with İlkadım and Atakum.
+At the 2013 Turkish local government reorganisation, the rural part of the district was integrated into the municipality, the villages becoming neighbourhoods.

 Geography

 It is located on the north, Black Sea coast of Turkey.

+Composition

+There are 52 neighbourhoods in Canik District: